vinay-kumar/ng2-google-analytics/README.md

 # Ng2GoogleAnalytics
 ## Add Google Analytics to your Angular2+ or Ionic2+ projects

+Tested on Angular 2 - 5
+For Angular 6+ projects use version 1.0.0

 1. Easy installation
 2. Angular 2+ and Ionic 2+ compatible
 3. Track traditional Ionic 2 Pages with no URL Change (use setPage(pageName) function )